 This module provides students with the basic theoretical tools of microeconomics which form the starting point for any applied economic analysis, including the analysis of policy.
-The module covers topics including consumer choice, general equilibrium, game theory and asymmetric information.
+The module covers topics including consumer choice, risk and uncertainty, game theory, oligopoly and asymmetric information.

-Microeconomic Analysis is taught by Dr Maria Montero.
+Microeconomics is usually taught by Dr Maria Montero.
 Dr Montero's research interests lie in the field of Game Theory (cooperative, non-cooperative and behavioural).
 Recent research has focused on weighted majority voting and on theoretical models of bargaining with social preferences.

 Macroeconomics: Economic Cycles, Frictions and Policy